 - Delinquent student loans in any amount

-- Criminal offenses in the previous 10 years
+- Criminal offenses in the past 10 years

-The TSA requires an extensive background check for anyone before being permitted access to restricted areas in airports.
-A TSA background check on job applicants includes the following:
+The TSA requires an extensive background check before you can be permitted access to restricted areas in airports or other transportation centers.

 - Fingerprint verification